wolf1128/akam-auth-service/README.md

 # Main Goal

-This is a simple and dedicated service for authentication and authorization of the system.
+This is a simple and dedicated service for authentication of the system.

 ## Available Scripts